Redd Foxx: Death

 On October 11, 1991, during a break from rehearsals for The Royal Family, Foxx suffered a heart attack on the set.
 According to Della Reese, Foxx was chatting with a reporter from Entertainment Tonight.
-The scene he was supposed to be in was not ready to shoot and Foxx and Reese were practicing.
-In fact, Foxx had no lines in the scene at all; as Reese said, all he had to do was "walk behind the back of my chair".
+The scene he was supposed to be in was not ready to shoot, and Foxx and Reese were rehearsing.
+In fact, Foxx had no lines in the scene at all; he was whisked away from the interview by a producer (one who, Reese stated, quarreled with Foxx about how he could teach him to be funny) who insisted on him being there.

-While Foxx was giving the interview, one of the producers entered the stage and asked where he was.
-Reese told him, and the producer responded by grabbing Foxx and taking him into the set, saying: "If he's supposed to be in the scene he should be here."
-Reese said that this was another in the long line of disputes Foxx had with the producers, including an instance where one claimed he could "teach [Foxx] to be funny."

-Foxx, irate, did his scripted pass.
-However, he fell to the floor immediately after doing so.
-Reese said that nobody initially suspected anything was wrong.
-Foxx, after all, was famous for having Fred Sanford fake heart attacks on Sanford and Son and was particularly skilled at pratfalls.
-Reese went to the floor when Foxx did not immediately rise and heard him say "get my wife" twice.
-Reese called for paramedics, who initially pronounced Foxx dead at the scene.
+Foxx did his scripted part of the scene (walking across the back of a chair) while being livid, then immediately fell to the floor.
+Reese said that nobody initially suspected that anything was wrong, as Foxx was famous for Fred Sanford's fake heart attacks on Sanford and Son and was particularly skilled at pratfalls.
+When he did not immediately rise, Reese went to the floor and heard him say "get my wife" twice.
+Reese called for paramedics.
 According to Joshua Rich at Entertainment Weekly: "It was an end so ironic that for a brief moment castmates figured Foxx–whose 1970s TV character often faked coronaries–was kidding when he grabbed a chair and fell to the floor."

 Foxx was temporarily resuscitated and taken to Queen of Angels Hollywood Presbyterian Medical Center.
-Four and a half hours after admission, he again was pronounced dead.
-Foxx is buried at Palm Memorial Park (also known as Palm Eastern Cemetery) in Las Vegas.
-Foxx's mother Mary Sanford Carson (1903–1993) outlived her son by two years.
+Four and a half hours after admission, he was pronounced dead.

+Redd Foxx is buried at Palm Memorial Park (aka Palm Eastern Cemetery) in Las Vegas, Nevada.
+His burial was entirely paid for and handled by longtime friend Eddie Murphy.

+Redd Foxx's mother, Mary Sanford Carson (1903–1993), outlived her son by two years.
 She had been lingering in and out of a coma for a few years before her death in 1993.
 She is buried beside him.